top of page

 Merit Badges (MB)

-Scouts BSA has a lot to offer, but don’t let the number of merit badges scare you away.
+Scouting America has many merit badges to choose from, which allows scouts to explore a wide variety of topics that interest them.
+Click here to view the complete list.
 With exposure to a uniquely hands-on learning experience and the opportunity to earn merit badges reflecting each Scout’s budding interests, youth unlock a world of discovery around them and forge a path for the future.
 The Scout plans their advancement and progresses at their own pace as they meet each challenge.
 The Scout is rewarded for each achievement, which helps them gain self-confidence.
 The steps in the advancement system help a Scout grow in self-reliance and in the ability to help others.
+To learn more about being a Merit Badge Counselor, please click here and then contact Scoutmaster Kathie for the final steps.

-2. Scout meets with MB Counselor and works on requirements.
+1. Scout meets with Merit Badge Counselor and works on requirements.

 Rank Requirements

-1. Scout completes requirements and obtains sign off from Scoutmaster or Assistant Scoutmasters.
+1. Scout completes requirements and obtains sign off from Scoutmaster or Assistant Scoutmaster.

 2. Scout requests Scoutmaster Conference once all requirements are met and signed off.

-3. Scoutmaster/Assistant Scoutmaster notifies the Troop Committee that he/she is ready for their Board of Review (BoR).
+3. Scoutmaster notifies the Troop Committee that a scout is ready for their Board of Review (BoR).

-5. If approved, the Committee Chair submits the Advancement Report for Rank Advancement.
+4. Scoutmaster submits the Advancement Report to Katahdin Area Council for Rank Advancement.

-7. Parent Hint: be sure to save all rank awards, the cards, pins, certificates and all other items throughout the scout's journey.
-It will be necessary to compile a binder of their work to present during their Eagle Board of Review.
+6. Parent Hint: be sure to save all rank awards, the cards, pins, certificates and all other items throughout the scout's journey.
+If the scout aspires to earn the Eagle rank, they will want all these items saved for their Eagle Ceremony.

 Medical Forms and Permission Slips